-By definition, an array is a list of variables, all with the same data type and name.
+By definition, an array is a variable with a single name that represents many different items.
 When we work with a single item, we only need to use one variable.
-However, if we have a list of items which are of similar type to deal with, we need to declare an array of variables instead of using a variable for each item.
-For example, if we need to enter one hundred names, we might have difficulty in declaring 100 different names, this is a waste of time and efforts.
-So, instead of declaring one hundred different variables, we need to declare only one array.
-We differentiate each item in the array by using subscript, the index value of each item, for example name(1), name(2),name(3) .......etc. , which will make declaring variables streamline and much systematic.
+However, if we have a list of items which are of similar type to deal with, we need to declare an array of variables instead of using a variable for each item

-An array can be one dimensional or multidimensional.
-One dimensional array is like a list of items or a table that consists of one row of items or one column of items.
-A twodimensional array will be a table of items that make up of rows and columns.
-While the format for a one dimensional array is ArrayName(x), the format for a two dimensional array is ArrayName(x,y) while a three dimensional array is ArrayName(x,y,z) .
-Normally it is sufficient to use one dimensional and two dimensional array, you only need to use higher dimensional arrays if you need with engineering problems or even some accounting problems.
-Let me illustrates the the arrays with tables.
+A two-dimensional array is a table of items that make up of rows and columns.
+The format for a one-dimensional array is ArrayName(x), the format for a two dimensional array is ArrayName(x,y) and a three-dimensional array is ArrayName(x,y,z) .
+Normally it is sufficient to use a one-dimensional and two-dimensional array, you only need to use higher dimensional arrays if you need to deal with more complex problems.
+Let me illustrate the arrays with tables

-Dim arrayName(subs) as dataType
+Dim arrayName(subscript) as dataType

 where subs indicates the last subscript in the array.

-Dim CusName(10) as String
+Option Base 1 Dim CusName(10) as String

 Dim Count(100 to 500) as Integer